Wilson Reserve Trail (Ivanhoe)

 Access for Dogs

 Dogs and cats are prohibited from entering environmentally sensitive park and reserve areas as designated by signs.
-Dogs are permitted on the secondary provided they are under effective control by a chain, cord or leash.
+Dogs are permitted on the trail provided they are under effective control by a chain, cord or leash.
+There is a huge dog off-leash area at Chelsworth Park.

 Location